jnk0le/simple-crt/RA8D1_cursed/README.md

 flashing (start button) or reading device information etc.

 First step is to libarate the uC from any present applications and reset it to factory default.\
-Otherwise your application/debugging will freeze, usually at `main()` breakpoint or enter undebuggable hardfault.
+Otherwise your application/debugging will freeze or enter undebuggable hardfault.

 To do this you need to select "Initialize Device" in "Target Device" menu

-Now device is in fatory state in which the debugging is (of course) not possible.\
+Now device is in factory state in which the debugging is (of course) not possible.\
 To unbrick, flash in the `RA8_factory_unbrick.hex` file using the same tool.

 ## IDAU